-In the Judean culture of the time, the testimonies of women didn’t count, yet they forget that it was a women who first testified to the resurrection of Jesus.
-The Jewish religious elite believed that women in general should not be taught the Torah/the law or the scriptures, yet Jesus taught Mary, the sister of Martha.
-Among the Jews women were considered untouchable (unclean) during menses, yet Jesus showed compassion to the woman with the issue of blood who touched the hem of his garment.
-Some Catholics with this prejudice against women are often seen tactically avoids receiving holy communion from Rev. Sisters simply because they are women, yet the Rev. Sisters baked the bread presented for consecration.
-They claim the bread is transformed, its no longer ordinary bread but Christ; true, but a woman carried this Jesus in her womb for nine Months.
-At the crucifixion the men and the apostles ran away, but the women stayed with Jesus to the last.
+In the Judean culture of the time, the testimonies of women didn’t count, yet they forget that it was a woman who first testified to the resurrection of Jesus.
+The Jewish religious elite believed that women, in general, should not be taught the Torah/the law or the scriptures, yet Jesus taught Mary, the sister of Martha.
+Among the Jews, women were considered untouchable (unclean) during menses, yet Jesus showed compassion to the woman with the issue of blood who touched the hem of his garment.
+Some Catholics with this prejudice against women are often seen tactically avoids receiving holy communion from Religious Sisters simply because they are women.
+Yet, these religious baked the bread presented for consecration.
+They claim the bread is transformed; it’s no longer ordinary bread but Christ; true, but a woman carried this Jesus in her womb for nine months.
+At the crucifixion, the men and the apostles ran away, but the women stayed with Jesus to the last.

-It was most probably that men were not allowed to speak publicly with none-related women in the Jewish culture of Jesus’ time, yet Jesus broke that wall of separation to extend hand of fellowship to even none-Jewish women.
+It was most probably that men were not allowed to speak publicly with none-related women in the Jewish culture of Jesus’ time.
+Yet, Jesus broke that wall of separation to extend the hand of fellowship to even none-Jewish women.
 He spoke publicly with the Samaritan woman (Jn.
-4|:1- 44) and responded favourably to the faith of the Canaanite woman (Mt.
+4|:1- 44) and responded favorably to the faith of the Canaanite woman (Mt.
 15:21-28).
-Though Jesus did not choose any woman to be part of the twelve apostles, he was however friendly, loved and enjoyed their colaboration( Lk.
+Though Jesus did not choose any woman to be part of the twelve apostles, he was however friendly, loved, and enjoyed their collaboration( Lk.
 8:1-3).

-When Jesus rose he appeared to Mary-Madelyn and the other women, he turned them into evangelists by sending them to the men.
-Do not be afraid he said to them, go and tell my brothers that I am alive, tell them to go to Galilee there they will see me (Mt.
+When Jesus rose, he appeared to Mary-Madelyn and the other women; he turned them into evangelists by sending them to the men.
+Do not be afraid, he said to them, go and tell my brothers that I am alive, tell them to go to Galilee there they will see me (Mt.
 28:10).
 Women still have that evangelism role to play in the Church today, and every woman in the Church is called to rise to that responsibility.

 The older women may find this task a bit difficult in the Church unless they come together in faith under one umbrella.
 In her wisdom, the Catholic Church in Nigeria created this one big umbrella under which every woman in the Church must operate, and this umbrella is called Catholic Women Organization (C.W.O.)

 The Church in Nigeria especially calls on every woman proud to be a Catholic to be registered under this body.
-Let every woman who is listening to me this evening not be discourage by anybody or condition from taking her rightful place in the Church, do not deny who you are; a proud Catholic woman.
+Let every woman who is listening to me this evening not be discouraged by anybody or condition from taking her rightful place in the Church, do not deny who you are; a proud Catholic woman.
 That is who you are, rise to be counted in the Church, and remain standing after been counted to defend the faith.
 Do not be ashamed of your identity, do not be discouraged by what you hear or see but be encouraged by your faith.